A. K. Moorthy

 A.K.
 Moorthy during his tenure introduced many trains for people which benefited the country.
 Special appreciation was also given by former Prime Minister of India Shri Atal Bihari Vajpayee and former President of India Shri A. P. J. Abdul Kalam.

 A.K.
-Moorthy for the second time contested the Chengalpattu Lok Sabha Constituency in 2004, won with a very huge margin and got elected to the 14th Lok Sabha.
+Moorthy for the second time contested the Chengalpattu Lok Sabha Constituency in 2004, and got elected to the 14th Lok Sabha.
 He served the people of Chengalpattu Lok Sabha Constituency as a representative for 10 years in the Parliament of India.
-Mr. Moorthy was also a Member of Parliamentary Standing Committee: On Chemical And Fertilizer, On Rural Development, On Public Grievances, Law and Justice.
-He actively participated in the deliberations of these committees and voiced for the poor and downtrodden.
-Shri Moorthy as a young and a dynamic Member of Parliament, concentrated on primary education, public distribution system, rural transport.
+Mr. Moorthy was also a Member of Parliamentary Standing Committee.